 It's never too early to start planning to have a successful school year.
 Going back to school with T1D can be a lot to handle, especially for those with a new diagnosis.
 Don't be afraid, though!
 The U-M Pediatric Diabetes care team has your back.
-Read below for the steps you should take during the last few weeks of summer to get off to a great start this year.
+Read below for the steps you should take to get off to a great start!

 Make a plan.
 Make sure you have a Diabetes Medical Management Plan (DMMP) and establish a 504 plan with your school and health care providers.
 If you don’t have a DMMP or 504 plan yet, have no fear.
 Contact your care team to draft a DMMP together and discuss 504 plans.
 You can learn about 504 plans and see an example in our School FAQs.

 Teach your teachers.
 Get your teachers and nurses on board with your diabetes plan!
-This includes teaching them about what technology will need to be used, what to expect at mealtimes, and what signs of hyper and hypoglycemia to look out for.
+This includes teaching them about what technology will need to be used, what to expect at snack and meal times, and the signs of hyper- and hypoglycemia.
 In order to allow your teachers time to acclimate to your student and to focus on their individual needs, we can offer a special class to answer any questions they may have about diabetes management.
 Contact us to ask about arranging this or to inquire when our next school training event will be.
 You can also share "Helping the Student with Diabetes Succeed: A Guide for School Personnel" with them, or forward these resources from JDRF on T1D at school.

 Get familiar!
-Learn the route to classes to ensure that you know where nearest bathrooms are, how close you are to the office and your locker.
+Learn the routes to your classes to ensure that you know where nearest bathrooms are, and how close you are to the office and your locker.
 Many students find it necessary to keep their low glucose supplies with them at all times, especially in bigger schools.
 You will want these supplies to be accessible, so be sure to plan ahead!

 Say hi!
 Create a "hello letter" - this is a great way to introduce your child to their teachers.
 Simply, write a letter that explains your child's needs and drop it off to teachers to read at their leisure.
 This doesn't replace a 504 plan but as an addendum, it helps to give a short summary of your student.
 This is great for older students that often have 7 or more teachers and coaches.
 Here is an example of a school letter you could personalize for yourself.

 What's for lunch?
 If you plan to buy lunch at school, talk to the administrators and cafeteria staff about the lunch program and how to get carb counts for school lunches.
-It may be helpful to receive a copy of the lunch menu in advance when possible.
+It may be helpful to receive a copy of the lunch menu in advance, if possible.

 Be sure to check out our School FAQs for more information.